Guiding the film from inception until long after its release, it starts and ends with the producer.

 Ultimately, and akin to much of the film industry, there is no set path to becoming a producer.
 Should you wish to consider this career you should know the role will require you to walk the fine line between the creative and financial, you will need a good handle on both.
 These two aspects of the producer's job can be split between a producing duo, such as the Weinstein brothers or Tim Bevan and Eric Felner for example.
 One-half is managing the budget and finance, the other working with the writer, director and actors.

 Producers hail from a variety of backgrounds, some people have done their time in the production office, some have gone via the role of producer’s assistant at a production company.
 Some producers have worked in other areas of the industry, such as distribution or film sales/finance.
-Whatever the background if you bring contacts to the table then half the battle is won.
+Whatever the background, if you bring contacts to the table then half the battle is won.
 Producers need to have connections to have their phone calls taken, meetings arranged and ultimately deals secured.
 While working on film sets can offer a solid grounding in the production process, your business acumen will need to be developing alongside your passion for cinema.
 You will need to know what a great story looks like and have a good grasp on cinematic trends and the markets.
-Most importantly the thought of involving yourself completely within the world of the film industry should fill you with joy; you should be prepared to give yourself over to it.

 For Career Advice, Job Feedback, and CV Support.
 We are here to help you, so join us on our Facebook group and talk to us!